cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     // TODO: Validate the packet data

-  // return error if player address is empty if p.PlayerInfo.Index == "" {
+  // return error if the player address is empty if p.PlayerInfo.Index == "" {
       return errors.New("Player address cannot be empty") }